vrsreeganesh/vrsreeganesh.github.io/README.md

 **Image Steganography**, *College of Engineering Trivandrum*
 - Studied over 200 papers and implemented 30+ image steganography methods in MATLAB and Python.
 - Performed as part of undergraduate assistant duty to assist professor's graduate students (assisted two students).

+### Miscellaneous
+I'm writing a book!
+It introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach commonly used in various R&D environments.
+Its under construction but if you're impatient and don't mind half-cooked content, you can check it out here: [An Introduction to Matlab x CUDA](https://vrsreeganesh.github.io/MatlabxCUDA/intro.html#)